i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mScm/README.md

 ### Notification

 A notification will be sent from the Smart Contract Manager to the Notification Manager.
 The provider and consumer will be notified about the changes that occurred to their agreement.
-If the agreement was successfully created, they will each receive a notification: “Agreement with id: *agreementId* was created.”
+If the agreement was successfully created, they will each receive a notification: “Agreement with id: *agreementId* is Active.”
 <br/><br/>

-## Sign agreement

-An agreement has to be signed by a data consumer.

-In the */sign_agreement _raw_transaction/{agreement_id}/}/{consumer_id}/{sender_address}* API the agreement id, the consumer id and sender address must be given.

-The sender address is the Ethereum address of the consumer which can be found in their wallet.

-The successful response of this request is a raw transaction object, which has to be signed with the wallet and then deployed using the SCM, as described in the “Transaction signing and deployment” section.

-If the agreement was successfully signed, the provider and consumer will receive a notification: “Agreement with id: *agreementId* was signed.”
-<br/><br/>

-## Update agreement

-An agreement can be updated by a data provider just when it is in state Active.
-The agreement is Active when the consumer signed it and the start date is reached.

-In the */update_agreement _raw_transaction/{agreement_id}/{provider_id}/{sender_address}* API the agreement id, the provider id, the sender address and the JSON template with the contractual parameters have to be specified.

-The sender address is the Ethereum address of the provider which can be found in their wallet.

-The successful response of this request is a raw transaction object, which has to be signed with the wallet and then deployed using the SCM, as described in the “Transaction signing and deployment” section.

-If the agreement was successfully updated, the provider and consumer will receive a notification: “Agreement with id: *agreementId* was updated.”

-After the agreement is updated, its state will change to Updated and the consumer has to sign it so the agreement can be Active again.